 Avocados have a very short window of ideal ripeness.
 Use these tips to help prevent food waste and offer the best tasting avocado to your baby.

-- To speed up ripening (and make the avocado softer), store it in a brown paper bag with an apple or banana.
+- To speed up ripening (and make the avocado softer), store it in a brown paper bag with an apple, kiwi, or banana.

 Air Fryer Avocado Fries